Thamesmead: 2010s

+New housing came under construction by both Gallions Housing Association (for rent and part rent/part buy) and by private developers (for outright sale).
+Another new development began construction in 2010.
+The final phase of the Gallions Reach Urban Village (ecopark) is the creation of Gallions Reach Park, a 14.3 acre public open space land, between Gallions Hill and the River Thames.
+Water remains an important feature of several parks and open spaces.

 In 2014, Gallions, Tilfen Land and Trust Thamesmead were taken over by Peabody Trust, a London housing association.
-In 2015, two Housing Zones in Thamesmead were announced by the Mayor of London for delivery of 2,800 homes.
+In 2015, two Housing Zones in Thamesmead were announced by the Mayor of London for the delivery of 2,800 homes.
 The zones are Abbey Wood and South Thamesmead, between Abbey Wood station and Southmere Lake, and Abbey Wood, Plumstead and Thamesmead.
 Peabody said in 2018 that it will deliver 20,000 new homes, increasing the number of residents to around 80,000.
+Peabody's plans to demolish the 1960s concrete blocks and subsequent regeneration was estimated in 2016 to cost £1.5 billion, and expected to be completed by 2024.
+As part of phase one, 2,000 new homes and 10,000 square metres of offices, shops and leisure space would be built, as well as a new civic square inspired by European piazzas.